mfarhadhossain/SearchSensei/README.md

 4. **Verify the Extension is Loaded**:
    - You should now see SearchSensei listed among your Chrome extensions.
+5. **Pin the Extension**:
+   - Locate the extension icon in Chrome’s toolbar, click the puzzle piece icon (extensions icon 🧩), and pin SearchSensei to ensure easy access.

 ## Using SearchSensei